You are getting your new puppy

 You'll find some shopping list advice and product suggestions below.

-For more advice pop In Store and speak with our qualified staff
+For more advice pop In Store

 The bed should be comfortable and secure.
 Ideally, washable and resistant to sharp puppy teeth.
 The perfect location of the bed is in a quiet, draught free area in order to allow the puppy to relax and feel safe.